jtescher/jtescher.github.io/_drafts/using-conventions-to-keep-your-code-simple.md

 ## Database Migrations

 In modern development and production environments database schema changes must be versioned and performed in an automated way.
-Raw SQL handwritten SQL statements (Raw SQL hand written SQL???) should be avoided at all costs as well as anyone making database changes by SSHing into the server and running `ALTER TABLE` statements manually.
+Raw handwritten SQL statements should be avoided at all costs as well as anyone making database changes by SSHing into the server and running `ALTER TABLE` statements manually.
 If the framework you are using is like Play and does not include great tools for automating database migrations out of the box, I would recommend using [Liquibase](http://www.liquibase.org) to perform migrations and a library like